 Fast Trans localization services

-That being said, Fast Trans has established itself as a leading translation company across the MENA and it’s offering an array of localization services like: transcreation, software localization, and SEO translation.
+That being said, Fast Trans has established itself as a leading translation and localization company across the MENA and it’s offering an array of localization services like: transcreation, software localization, SEO translation, and game localization.

 When working with us on any project, a translation sample is offered for free, in addition to that we proudly offer highly competitive quotes compared to others in the market!